 “The dua of a Muslim for his brother (in Islam) in his absence is readily accepted.
 An angel is appointed to his side.
 Whenever he makes a beneficial dua for his brother the appointed angel says, ‘Aameen.
 And may you also be blessed with the same.'”
 [Sahih Muslim]

-What to ask?
+What to Ask in Dua?

+How to make supplication for something you really want?
 The two broad categories of what is asked include world and the religion.
 In Sahih al Bukhari, Hazrat Anas (May Allah be pleased with him) narrated:

 “None of you should long for death because of a calamity that had befallen him, and if he cannot, but long for death, then he should say, ‘O Allah!
 Let me live as long as life is better for me, and take my life if death is better for me”